slowernews/hamster-system/README.md

 - actionable notes are called [tasks](#actionable-notes-tasks); non-actionable notes are called [references](#non-actionable-notes-references).

 - workflow management is loosely inspired on [Todo.txt](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) and [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) but using only plain text files edited with any text editor and a paper notebook.
-Files's structure (check also [how does it look](#how-does-it-look)):
+Files's structure (check also [screenshots](#screenshots)):

         References (TXT files on a cloud synced folder)